Glute Activation & Hip Mobility Routine >>

-Piriformis Muscle Stretch for Sciatica
+Piriformis Syndrome Stretch for Pain Relief

-Piriformis Syndrome can manifest itself in a number of ways, from buttock pain that many runners mistake for gluteal tightnes, to sciatica type symptoms.
+Piriformis syndrome can manifest itself in a number of ways, from buttock pain that many runners mistake for gluteal tightnes, to sciatica type symptoms.
 It’s important to make sure that while you can use exercises like the stretches in this video to relieve acute symptoms, you’re also working on the root causes of the problem…

 Try to maintain a relaxed, regular breathing pattern as you perform this piriformis stretch, and try to gently exhale as you push deeper into the stretch.

-Another option in terms of treating the symptoms of Piriformis Syndrome is self myo-fascial release.
+Another option in terms of treating the symptoms of piriformis syndrome is self myo-fascial release.
 I shared a video on this approach in a previous blog post here:

 You must of course remember that there is always a reason why a muscle becomes tight in the first place.
 Achieving a stretch will often provide short term relief from the symptoms, but you must also see-out the underlying cause of the tightness and ultimately pain.